-Despite improvements and innovations, as a country with a reputation for caring for others, Ireland is still failing in the areas of health and mental health.
-3Ts are happy to work with any interested groups or organisations to help bring about this change.
+As a country with a reputation for caring for others, Ireland is still failing in the areas of health and mental health.
+3T's is happy to work with any interested groups or organisations to help bring about this change.